Guaranteed income payments for life

 Payment deferral periods

-- 0 - 40 years, subject to restriction based on the source of premium
+- 0 - 40 years, subject to restrictions based on the source of premium

 - Level payments.
 Payment amount remains the same throughout the payment period.